BobbyBriggs3/Python-Minecraft/README.md

 Some file descriptions: <br>
-   &nbsp;&nbsp; - textures: texture pngs that may or may not have been taken from the actual game #dontsue?<br>
+  - textures: texture pngs that may or may not have been taken from the actual game #dontsue?<br>
-   &nbsp;&nbsp; - block.py: block properties<br>
+ - block.py: block properties<br>
    &nbsp;&nbsp; - chunk.py: chunk properties<br>
    &nbsp;&nbsp; - player.py: all player attributes <br>
    &nbsp;&nbsp; - world.py: generates the world<br>